-Electronic pressure transmitters are among the most interesting new level measurement solutions.
-Today we can find the best level solutions for our processes from a vast range of products.
-However, some companies still use old ideas rather than try new technology.
-Of course, sometimes they have reasons to avoid applying new tech all the time.
-They need to keep the process running, or they need certain certifications.
+Electronic differential pressure transmitters are among the most interesting new level measurement solutions.
+Today, there is a vast range of dedicated level measurement devices but many companies still prefer to stick to old techniques.
+Of course, sometimes they have reasons for caution: they need to keep the process running, or they need certain certifications.

-When you have a pressurized or closed vessel, you need to compensate for the pressure or vapor with the low-pressure cell of the transmitter.
-Depending on your needs, you can use a capillary or impulse line, but either way, you can have problems.
+The biggest advantage of this type of technology are exceptional accuracy and stability.
+When you have a pressurized or closed vessel, we need to compensate for the pressure or vapor with the low-pressure cell of the transmitter.
+Depending on the needs, we can use a capillary or impulse line, but either way, we can have problems.

-When do you apply a capillary or impulse line?
-First of all, you can start with impulse lines, but you may need the capillary to solve certain problems.
+When do we apply a capillary or impulse line?
+First of all, you can start with impulse lines, but we may need the capillary to solve certain problems.
 Impulse lines have two segments, called wet leg and dry leg.
 The wet leg has the line filled with either column product, and the dry leg has a suitable dry gas instead of liquid.
-When the vapor or gas won’t condense into the impulse line, you can use the dry leg.
+When the vapor or gas won’t condense into the impulse line, we can use the dry leg.
 If you have the possibility of condensation, then you need the wet leg.

 These kinds of setups have disadvantages, though.
 A wet leg may leak or ice up, requiring a special installation to avoid these issues.
 A dry leg may create condensation in the line.
 These issues can make your measurements vary and demand extra maintenance.
 Hence, the capillary and seal system came to eliminate many of these problems.
 However, the solution also has its own problems!

-You have two capillaries here, one in the high-pressure cell and the other in the low.
+We have two capillaries here, one in the high-pressure cell and the other in the low.
 The capillary construction usually reflects a balanced system, with identical seals and equal lengths of tubing on each side of the transmitter.
 With the same conditions on both sides, when the ambient temperature changes, both sides will react the same.
-That means the measurement won’t vary.
-Ideally, of course.
+That means that ideally the measurement won’t vary.

-In reality, you may still have variance.
+In reality, we may still have variance.
 If the low side gets more heat than the high side, then the density will change on the low side and mess up the measurement.
 We call this a temperature-induced density effect.
-Kinda obvious name, isn’t it?

-Now you won’t have to fight temperature changes, condensation, or mechanical issues.
-You can reduce installation costs too, because these systems go in much easier compared to an impulse line or capillary system.
+Now we won’t have to fight temperature changes, condensation, or mechanical issues.
+We can reduce installation costs too because these systems go in much easier compared to an impulse line or capillary system.
 Electronic systems have one drawback, though – they hate high heat.
 Still, some vendors offer devices that can withstand 410 degrees Celsius and more.